EvolvingSysadmin/Fishing-Toolkit/spots/hot-creek.md

   - Tackle:
     - Use a 7.5 ft, 5X leader, and 6X tippet
     - Drift a beadhead nymph through deeper sections or between weeds
+  - Dry flies at interpretive center: mayflies, gnats, tricos, midges
+  - Ducks typically mean hoppers
+  - Any trout in the world will eat a size 18 Pheasant Tail out of a river

 - **Notable Fly Patterns from Hot Creek**
   - [Brooks Sprout](/img/brooks-sprout.jpg) patterns by Bob Brooks
   - [Hot Creek Caddis](/img/hot-creek-caddis.jpg) by Eric Otzinger